Top 30 Best Indian Bloggers in 2026

 - Niche: Digital Marketing, Blogging

-Pradeep had a childhood passion for blogging and started HellBoundBloggers at the age of 17 years.
-After facing several obstacles, he has made a name for himself.
-And boy, he has made it big.
+Pradeep had a childhood passion for blogging and started HellBoundBloggers at age 17.
+After facing several obstacles, he made a name for himself.
+Today he also runs Slashsquare, an Indian blog network that includes HellBoundBloggers and other web properties.

 Siddharth Sharma